-This summer we visited Notre Dame University for an information session and campus tour.
-Here are my impressions from the visit.
+Last summer we visited Notre Dame for an information session and campus tour and I want to share my impressions from the college tour.

-We finally arrived at our information session building: Notre Dame’s Golden Dome.
+The information session tool place in Notre Dame’s Golden Dome.
 Atop of the Dome stands Virgin Mary, well she is more glued up there, but we will say she just stands there for now.

-“Notre Dame” means “our lady” in French, so I liked the connection between the universities name and their important Christian figure that stands on top of their most famous building.
+“Notre Dame” means “our lady” in French, so I liked the connection between the universities name and the important Christian figure that stands on top of their most famous building.

 Overall View of Notre Dame